 - Facilitate movement of people into the Town Centre and encourage through-traffic and transportation of goods on other routes around the outside of Town Centre

 To read the Railway Ave concept design brief from the July 2, 2019 council meeting pdf click here (41.68 MB)

 The concept design brief has been accepted by Council for planning purposes with the first section - Railway Ave South - completed in 2021.

 The initial phase of engagement on Railway Ave occurred in 2018.
 During this phase key stakeholders and residents were asked to identify their experiences while they are travelling along the corridor so that they can be considered and addressed in the initial concept design.
 This phase of engagement occurred during the spring and summer of 2018 and consisted of an online mapping tool, open house and stakeholder meetings.

 Phase Two - Concept Design Refinement

 Phase two of engagement will involve working with directly impacted stakeholders and the general public to refine the concept design where appropriate.
-This phase of engagement will take place at a later date, more information will be posted as soon as it is available.
+This phase of engagement will take place in future years.

 Railway Ave South